virajbhartiya/fusion-xbtc/implementation.md

 Each stage:
 - Is self-contained and produces a testable artifact.
 - Avoids speculative code and generalization.
-- Only mocks downstream modules when strictly necessary.
 - Anchors to onchain truth (BTC and ETH testnets).

 ---